Austria to shut down mosques, expel foreign-funded imams

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-VIENNA: Austria’s right-wing government plans to shut seven mosques and could expel dozens of imams in what it said was “just the beginning” of a push against radicalism and foreign funding of religious groups that Turkey condemned as racist.
+VIENNA: Austria´s right-wing government plans to shut seven mosques and could expel dozens of imams in what it said was "just the beginning" of a push against radical Islam and foreign funding of religious groups that Turkey condemned as racist.

 The ministers at the news conference said up to 60 imams belonging to the Turkish-Islamic Union for Cultural and Social Cooperation in Austria (ATIB), a Muslim group close to the Turkish government, could be expelled from the country or have visas denied on the grounds of receiving foreign funding.
 A government handout put the number at 40, of whom 11 were under review and two had already received a negative ruling.

-VIENNA: Austria’s right-wing government plans to shut seven mosques and could expel dozens of imams in what it said was “just the beginning” of a push against radicalism and foreign funding of religious groups that Turkey condemned as racist.
+VIENNA: Austria´s right-wing government plans to shut seven mosques and could expel dozens of imams in what it said was "just the beginning" of a push against radical Islam and foreign funding of religious groups that Turkey condemned as racist.

 The ministers at the news conference said up to 60 imams belonging to the Turkish-Islamic Union for Cultural and Social Cooperation in Austria (ATIB), a Muslim group close to the Turkish government, could be expelled from the country or have visas denied on the grounds of receiving foreign funding.
 A government handout put the number at 40, of whom 11 were under review and two had already received a negative ruling.